bamboo-foo/Gems/Content/pillars.md

     The prophet (AS) asked them if you were to bathe in the river 5 times a day would you ever really be dirty?

     So if you take 5 baths/showers in a day would you be dirty often?
 Not really right, and so in the prayer during sujood/rukhoo Allah (SWT) washes away our ill deeds, our sins.
+4. This wudhoo, washing, prayer are good deeds that clean away our sins.
+Even the hair brush from Mata (-- Rami ?Safan?), it is of use to you.
+This whole life is of use to you.
+To do good deeds even amongst difficulties and inclination or the challenge faced by overbeautification/showing off.

+5. Did you know, during hajj you can't cut your hair.
+You can't cut your nails.
+You can't hunt game to grow big and strong.
+The only other time when you are so restricted is death. -- The idea for this came from an incredible lecture on YouTube unfortunately I forgot for now must search it.
+6. There will come a time when people will be by Allah, after death, and after understanding the situation beg to be sent back so they can do good.
+These simple things like cutting your nails, cutting and brushing your hair can be seen as good deeds.